Dog days of winter

 A team runs through the forest near Tofte on Minnesota's North Shore.

-Near Grand Marais, Minn., Arleigh and Odin Jorgenson's Sled Dog Adventures offers three-hour mushing trips with your own team of five to six dogs, $220, $210 for three people or more; and 6½-hour trips with lunch, $320 or $300.
+Near Grand Marais, Minn., Arleigh and Odin Jorgenson's Sled Dog Adventures offers mushing trips with your own team of five to six dogs.
+Call 800-884-5463.

 Near Ely, White Wilderness Sled Dog Adventures, run by Beargrease musher Peter McClelland and wife Chris Hegenbarth, offers multi-day excursions as well as the six-hour Premier Day Trip, during which clients drive their own sleds.
 Cost includes a hot lunch.
 800-701-6238.